 GETTING TO AND AROUND ATACAMA DESERT

-On the minds of all travellers is how to make getting around a new place easy.
+On the minds of all travelers is how to make getting around a new place easily.
 Well, our Atacama Desert travel guide has done this research for you, though there’s no straightforward way to reach it.

 The first step is to fly into Santiago Airport.
 From here, you can rent a car and drive to San Pedro de Atacama or get there by bus.
 However, it’s a distance of nearly 1,000 miles, which will take roughly 18-20 hours.